 powdered sugar as required

-Put the flour in the planetary, sugar, the fresh brewer's yeast dissolved in milk at a temperature of about 22 degrees (or that of dry beer put directly into the dough) and start working the dough.
-Halfway through the process add the salt and continue until the dough is smooth, homogeneous and well-strung.
+Put the flour in the planetary, sugar, the fresh brewer's yeast dissolved in milk at a temperature of about 22 degrees (or that of dry beer put directly in the dough) and start working the dough.
+Halfway through the processing add the salt and continue until the dough is smooth, homogeneous and well-strung.

 Cover the bowl with the dough with food film.
 Leave to rise in a warm place at a temperature of about 27 degrees (oven with light on), until the volume doubles.
 Deflate the dough by gently turning it with your hand.
 Cover again with clingfilm and refrigerate for four to eight hours.
 After the interval of rest, transfer the dough to the work top, slightly floured.

 Spread the dough until it forms a rectangle about one centimeter thick.
 Mash the butter loaf with the rolling pin, until you get a rectangle that covers two-thirds of the dough.
 Fold the third of the dough not covered with butter to the center.
 Then fold the other third of dough towards the center, the one covered with butter.
 Put the dough in the refrigerator for 30 minutes.

 After the interval of rest, roll out the dough again in the shape of a regular rectangle.
 Fold a third of the dough towards the center, then fold the other flap until you touch the smaller one.
 Finally, close the dough to book, that is, fold it in half.
 Put the dough back in the refrigerator for 30 minutes.

 Let's get to the last lap.
 Roll out the dough again with the rolling pin on the floured work surface and perform a new fold: fold a third towards the center and then the remaining part to close.
 Put the dough back in the refrigerator for at least an hour.